-When you stand, the arch of the foot flattens slightly, putting a stretch or tension on the plantar fascia. when the attachment of the plantar fascia on the bottom of the heel becomes inflamed, this is known as insertional plantar fasciitis (the most common type).
-Irritation along the broad surface of the plantar fascia in the arch is known as diffuse plantar fasciitis.
+When you stand, the arch of the foot flattens slightly, putting a stretch or tension on the plantar fascia.
+When the attachment of the plantar fascia on the bottom of the heel becomes inflamed or injured, this is known as insertional plantar fasciitis (the most common type).
+Irritation or injury along the broad surface of the plantar fascia in the arch is known as diffuse plantar fasciitis.

 Both types of irritation cause pain in patients’ feet and heels, particularly when the patient stands up during the day or initially wakes up in the morning.

 Causes of plantar fasciitis are many.
 They include:

 Note that not all heel pain is plantar fasciitis.
 Other conditions that may produce heel pain include:

 Diagnosing plantar fasciitis starts with a careful examination and discussion of a patient’s history, which will often highlight telltale signs of the condition.